 Walk a few hundred meters south-west from Spiaggia di Su Guventeddu, and the beach changes into Fichi beach (Spiaggia dei Fichi).
 The beach is situated in the middle of a 1.3 kilometer long stretch of white sand that extends all the way to Nora beach.
 Named after the many fig trees that grow in this area, Fichi has a length of over 400 meters and faces south-east, featuring beautiful views of the islet of San Macario to the north and il Torre del Coltellazzo di Nora to the south.

-Beaches of South Sardinia - Chia
+South Sardinia - Chia

 Sardinia’s southern coastline is a popular place to spend a vacation.
 Known for its beautiful scenery and pristine beaches, this is a top destination for those who enjoy a relaxing holiday in a very special place.
 Read on for some of the tempting reasons to make Chia your favourite destination this year.